Introduction to International Law University of Tsukuba

 Learning Achievement

-1. Be able to understand the basics of international law, and analyse international issues from the perspective of international law.
+1. Be able to understand the global issues from the perspective of international law.
+2. Be able to identify the significance and limitation of international law.

 Competence